Venugopal-Kudupudi/Venu_Learnings/README.md

 # Venu_Resume

-This is to showcase what are the Technologies that I have learned and to show my learning outcomes, and to improve myself in order to become a good programmer.
-Thankyou : )
+Title : Venugopal_Resume

+Objective : To make my Resume more Intercative and Easy to Read.

+Description : This is a Static Page that can allow you to navigate easily between the sections and provided with Hyperlinks to reach me out easily.

+Technologies Used : HTML, CSS, JavaScript.